axieinfinity/ronin-documentation/docs/developer-guide/running-non-validating-node.md

 $ vi docker-compose.yml
 ```

-Your new docker-compose file should be like this:
+Your new docker-compose file must contain only node service, it should be like this:

 ```
 version: "3"